 Although you need to book this train through Glacier Express's own website, we do sell tickets on the same scenic route, between Zermatt and St. Moritz, just on board a normal passenger train instead.
 Fewer frills but just as many thrills.

 Lucerne to Montreux (GoldenPass route)

 Switzerland’s GoldenPass routes connect Lucerne with Montreux, passing through six cantons.
-The journey is served by a number of rail routes strung together, including two narrow-gauge railways at each end.
+The journey is served by a number of rail routes strung together:, namely the Luzern-Interlaken Express, the GoldenPass Panoramic between Montreux and Zweisimmen and the Interlaken to Zweisimmen leg which takes you past Lake Thun, boasting views of Mount Niesen.
+There are two narrow-gauge railways at each end, adding even more atmosphere to this Alpine adventure.
 As you roll out of Lucerne, the train shimmies along the shores of Lake Sarnen before ascending the 1,008m Brünig Pass.
 Enjoy views of Lake Brienz framed by towering peaks, before arriving into Interlaken, the Swiss adventure capital and gateway to the Jungfrau region.
 The train then skirts Lake Thun and the Simme Valley, through the Gstaad region, the last leg of luscious views being across the vine-dappled hills sloping down to Montreux.